 If you think you may have been affected, you can stay up to date with FCA developments and review your options carefully.
 Some drivers choose to complain directly, while others prefer support with finding agreements and preparing their case.

 As the FCA redress scheme moves into implementation, keeping clear records now could make the next steps easier.
-If you want to see whether your agreement could be affected, you can use our short survey.
+If you want to see whether your agreement could be affected, you can use our short survey to find your agreements.

 When should you hear from your lender?